 There’s no single path to your dream nursing career, but travel nursing can provide many great opportunities for you to consider.
 If you are thinking about becoming a Labor and Delivery (L&D) nurse, there are a few important steps you can take to ensure you’re headed in the right direction.

-Labor and delivery is one of the most recognizable nursing specialties and one that many aspiring nurses wish to pursue.
+Labor and delivery is one of the most recognizable travel nurse specialties and one that many aspiring nurses wish to pursue.
 Like any other specialty, however, it has its challenges and rewards.
 So, before you decide, here is everything you need to know about L&D nursing.

 Defined: Labor & Delivery Nurse

 An L&D nurse is ready to bring new lives into the world.
 Their job is to help care for mothers and newborns before, during, and after the birth.
 Since it is an emotionally and physically intense time, patients look to these nurses for information, reassurance, and guidance in handling their delicate new life, new family member, and entirely new experience.

 L&D nurses will care for many different kinds of patients—teen moms, older moms, women who’ve undergone fertility treatments, and even women who are incarcerated.
 L&D nurses often form unique bonds with patients and their families, as they’re one of the most consistent points of support while in the hospital and throughout the birthing process.